opnfv/opnfvdocs/docs/enable_docu_gen.rst

  #the double {{ in file_cut="${{file%.*}}" is to escape jjb's yaml

 **Edit <your-project>.yml**::

  vi releng/jjb/<your-project>/<your-project>.yml

-Make sure you have the job-templates set right
+Make sure you have the job-templates set correctly as below.

 example: less releng/jjb/opnfvdocs/opnfvdocs.yml (pay extra attention at the "builder" sections)::